ksonda/global-river-runner/README.md

 A copy of the hydrography database used is documented and available for download [here](https://www.sciencebase.gov/catalog/item/614a8864d34e0df5fb97572d).

 ## Cloud
 See the [deploy/cloud](deploy/cloud) directory for Dockerfiles and pygeoapi configurations necessary to deploy an appropriately configured pygeoapi container to the cloud service of your choice.
-Note the need to use environmental variables to connect to your database and specify your hosting URL.
+Note the need to use environmental variables `URL` (your desired service URL for the pygeoapi base path), and `DBHOST`, `DBUSER`,`DBNAME`, `DBPASSWORD` (to connect to your database).
 The pygeoapi river-runner is designed to be a stateless application, so your database must be deployed separately.

 ## Local
 See the [deploy/local](deploy/local) directory for a docker-compose and pygeoapi configuration for a pygeoapi and postgis stack.